-The NRVRWA completed a comprehensive evaluation of its existing raw water pumping facilities and the water treatment plant in 2016.
+The NRVWA completed a comprehensive evaluation of its existing raw water pumping facilities and the water treatment plant in 2016.
 The evaluation concluded that the facilities required a number of upgrades to maintain a safe work environment, improve efficiency and continue providing high quality water to customers.
-The raw water pumping facilities and water treatment plant began major renovations in 2020 that will take more than two years to complete.
+The raw water pumping facilities and water treatment plant began major renovations in 2020.
+This construction is estimated to be completed by the end of 2023 /first quarter of 2024.
 These renovations will enable the Authority to continue to provide high quality water to its customers for years to come.

-The NRVRWA has completed two projects that expanded service to its members.
-These projects provide redundant feeds to members, so in the event of a malfunction or failure of critical infrastructure, there are alternate routes and systems to deliver water to NRVRWA members.
+The NRVWA has completed two projects that expanded service to its members.
+These projects provide redundant feeds to members, so in the event of a malfunction or failure of critical infrastructure, there are alternate routes and systems to deliver water to NRVWA members.